ccp84/c25k/README.md

 {% else %}
     <!-- Message displayed here informs users they need leader status for this page -->
 ```
-It makes use of the django generic CBV 'CreateView' with the LoginRequiredMixin for additional page security and the SuccessMessageMixin to return a note to the user informing them that their action has been carried out on form submission:
+It makes use of the Django generic CBV 'CreateView' with the LoginRequiredMixin for additional page security and the SuccessMessageMixin to return a note to the user informing them that their action has been carried out on form submission:
 ```python
 class RunCreate(SuccessMessageMixin, LoginRequiredMixin, CreateView):
     model = Run